compwhile/compwhile/README.md

 compwhile will follow [Semantic Versioning 2.0.0 standard](http://semver.org).

-We plan to deliver our first release, v0.1.0, by the end June 2017.
+We plan to deliver our first release, v0.1.0, by the end of June 2017.

 Current list of features that will be implemented in v0.1.0:
 * Code editing